silviagiadapiol/hangman/README.md

     Also adds a task to a task queue to update the average moves remaining for active games.

- - **get_game**
-    - Path: 'game/{urlsafe_game_key}'
-    - Method: GET
-    - Parameters: urlsafe_game_key
-    - Returns: GameForm with current game state.
-    - Description: Returns the current state of a game.

- - **get_user_games**
-    - Path: 'games/user/{user_name}'
-    - Method: GET
-    - Parameters: user_name
-    - Returns: GameForms
-    - Description: Returns all Games played by the selected player, listing all the active games first (game_over=false) and then the completed ones (game_over=true) .
-    Will raise a NotFoundException if the User does not exist.

  - **make_move**
     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT
     - Parameters: urlsafe_game_key, guess
     - Returns: GameForm with new game state.
-    - Description: Accepts a 'guess' and returns the updated state of the game.
+    - Description: Accepts a 'guess' (a single letter or a whole word) and returns the updated state of the game.
 If this causes a game to end, a corresponding Score entity will be created.

  - **cancel_game**
     - Path: ''game_canc/{urlsafe_game_key}''